-Alia has been influenced by Jamaican AND AFRICAN culture since she was VERY YOUNG, being brought up as a rasta with diverse family roots and culture. she has been traveling back and forth between jamaica, ghana, and the usa for over 15 years. she naturally became drawn to Dancehall, a style of dance that was born in the streets of Jamaica.
-She has been immersed in not only the street culture of Dancehall, but has also trained with some of the best and most well known dancers of Jamaica (Kimiko Versatile, Latonya Stylez, Orville Xpressionz, boysie roses and so many more).
-She holds classes in Portland at Center Space, VISCOUNT DANCE STUDIO, AND Vitalidad movement art studio teaching all styles and eras of Dancehall (female, DHQ, oldschool,midschool, newschool).
+Alia Lux has been traveling back and forth between Jamaica, Ghana, and the USA for over 17 years.
+Alia was raised and influenced by rasta culture through her mixed, diverse family background and upbringing.
+Alia naturally became drawn to Dancehall, a style of dance that was born in the streets of Jamaica.
+She has been immersed in not only the street culture of Dancehall but has also trained with some of the best and most well-known dancers of Jamaica (Kimiko Versatile, Latonya Stylez, Orville Xpressionz, Boysie Roses and so many more).
+She currently holds classes in Portland at Vitalidad Movement Art Center, Viscount Dance Studio, and privately teaching all styles and eras of Dancehall (female, old school, mid school, new school).

-In the summer of 2016, while in Jamaica, Alia competed and performed in the World Reggae Dance Competition with the group called “D'Originals”.
-She also completed the Level 1 training and certification for the iconic “Stylish Moves” style of Dancehall that was created by the female dancehall pioneer and owner of Dance Jamaica academy, Latonya Stylez.
+In the summer of 2016, while visiting Jamaica, Alia competed and performed in the World Reggae Dance Competition with the group called “D'Originals”. at that time She also completed the Level 1 training and certification for the iconic “Stylish Moves” style of Dancehall that was created by the female dancehall pioneer and owner of Dance Jamaica academy, Latonya Stylez.

-Alia has invited and hosted dancers like Kimiko Versatile(Jamaica) and DHQ Moiika Stanley(Jamaica/LA) to come to the NW and teach workshops in Portland and seattle. her goal is to continue to help grow and build up the Dancehall scene in the Pacific Northwest, and create a platform for authentic Dancehall culture to be represented along with all dance and culture within the diaspora.
+Since 2014 Alia has invited and hosted dancers from Jamaica, Los Angeles, and Nigeria to come to the Pacific NW and teach workshops in Portland and Seattle.
+Her goal is to continue to help grow and build up the Dancehall scene in the Pacific Northwest and create a platform for authentic Dancehall culture to be represented along with all dance and culture within the diaspora.